mahdimoeini8102/ICSP_UTKala/README.md

 # ICSP_UTKala
-It is my second serious project at the university and it's a online shop called UT Kala.
+It is my second serious project at the university under the supervision of Dr. Manouchehr Moradisabzevar and it's a online shop called UT Kala.
 (UT stands for University of Tehran and Kala means product in persian)

 # Parts of project
 In the [CA](https://github.com/mahdimoeini8102/ICSP_UTKala/tree/main/CA) folder you can see the description of the project.
 There is a [Codes](https://github.com/mahdimoeini8102/ICSP_UTKala/tree/main/Codes) folder in which there are my codes.
 Lastly, there is an [Executable file](https://github.com/mahdimoeini8102/ICSP_UTKala/tree/main/Executable%20file) and you can download and run it.
 There are some testcases in [TCs](https://github.com/mahdimoeini8102/ICSP_UTKala/tree/main/TCs) that can help you to work with the program.